vuestorefront/vue-storefront/doc/Working with UI Store (interface state).md

 # Working with UI Store (Interface state)

 We are using Vuex to store the application interface state.
-The [ui-store file](https://github.com/DivanteLtd/vue-storefront/blob/master/src/store/modules/ui-store.js) determines the actions like Overlay wisibility, Loader visibility, Wishlist visibility etc.
+The [ui-store file](https://github.com/DivanteLtd/vue-storefront/blob/master/src/store/modules/ui-store.js) contains the informations like Overlay wisibility, Loader visibility, Wishlist visibility etc.

 # State object